systerel/S2OPC/tests/fuzzing/README.md

 ## Configure S²OPC

+This work is done in the S²OPC repository.

 - Identify functions to be tested.
   The fuzzer calls the function `int LLVMFuzzerTestOneInput(const uint8_t *Data, size_t Size)`.
   The fuzzer gives an input buffer and its size.
   The `LLVMFuzzerTestOneInput` use it as a test input.
   The fuzzer changes something in the input, and checks whether new parts of the code is covered by the input.
   It keeps doing so, until something breaks.
-- The tested code should be fast (runs ~ 1000Hz).
+  (The tested code should be fast (runs ~ 1000Hz)).
 - Make a binary with a `LLVMFuzzerTestOneInput()` implementation for each of the tested features.
   To be homogeneous, this binary should be built with a rule suffixed by `_fuzzer`.
+- Important: only link statically, as the build docker that we create with OSS-Fuzz is not the docker that will run our targets.
-- Important: things are running in `/out/` in the docker, and it is [read-only](https://github.com/google/oss-fuzz/blob/master/docs/fuzzer_environment.md#file-system).
+- Important: things are running in `/out/` in the runner docker, and it is [read-only](https://github.com/google/oss-fuzz/blob/master/docs/fuzzer_environment.md#file-system).
   But `/tmp/` is writable.
-- Important: only link statically, as the build docker that we create with OSS-Fuzz is not the docker that will run our targets.
 - Build a corpus: identify different base inputs that are valid inputs for the fuzzed functions.
   These inputs are just files.
-  TODO: document how to fuzz locally using the test build docker images built in the next section.
 - Important: the corpus may not reside on the S²OPC repository, but in the configuration phase of OSS-Fuzz, the `build.sh` script must be able to access them.
   So it may reside in another git.